HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 ### 3.3.
 User Actions

 For the fast simulation purposes a run user action `sim::InitializeModelsRunAction` is created.
-It checks the names of the logical volume in the world volume for the key-words: 'Tracker', 'ECal', 'EMCal' and 'HCal'.
-Currently only 'Tracker' name is valid (other detectors do not have yet the parametrisation).

-First, for any name containing 'Tracker', `G4Region`is created.
+It is responsible for creation of the fast simulation models.
+Currently only tracker parametrisation is supported.

+Tracker model requires the name of the particle smearing tool that handles the configuration of the tracker parametrisation.
+The name of the smearing tool needs to be passed to the `sim::InitializeModelsRunAction` through the property of `SimG4FastSimActions` (**smearing**).
+Smearing tool takes a vector of the names for the volumes where the fast simulation should be performed (**detectorNames**).
+For those logical volumes `G4Region`is created, in `sim::InitializeModelsRunAction`.
 That region becomes an envelope for the `sim::FastSimModelTracker`.
-Each model will use the smearing tool for the momentum/energy smearing, so the name of the smearing tool needs to be passed to the `sim::InitializeModelsRunAction` through the property of `SimG4FastSimActions` (**smearing**).
+User may also specify the momentum range and maximum pseudorapidity for which the fast simulation will be performed (**minP**, **maxP** and **maxEta**).
+There is also ongoing work to implement the PDG of the particle that triggers the model.
+In principle, user may want to create also various smearing tools for different particles (or for different momentum/eta ranges).

 Furthermore, there is a tracking user action `SaveParticlesUserAction` that sets information about the momentum, vertex position and status of each particle at the end of tracking.
 The information `sim::ParticleInformation` is associated with any `G4PrimaryParticle` and can be retrieved after the simulation from an event ([see](#42-output)).